Skip to content

 What size is optimal for balcony systems?

-König: “This cannot be said in general terms, as it depends on the orientation and yield of the system and what the generated electricity is used for: lighting, heating, hot water, operating household appliances, charging the car, and much more.
+König: “That cannot be said in general terms, as it depends on the orientation and yield of the system and what the generated electricity is used for: lighting, heating, hot water, operating household appliances, charging the car, and much more.
 Generally, it is assumed that 2 to 3 modules are needed for 1 kilowatt of solar power.”

 More on this: When a solar system on the balcony is worthwhile

-König: “About 30 percent of your own solar power can be used personally.
+König: “About 30 percent of your own solar power can be used by yourself.
 The rest can be fed into the public power grid and is eligible for compensation under the recently improved conditions of the Renewable Energy Sources Act (EEG).”
 (Editor’s note: The current feed-in tariff is 8.20 cents per kilowatt-hour).

 What safety regulations must be observed during installations?

-Questions and Answers About Battery Storage
+Questions and Answers About Power Storage

 The optimal solar system also includes a storage unit.
 How does the electricity get into this battery?

-What types of batteries are available?
+What types of batteries are there?

 How Long Electricity Can Be Stored